1010analytics/contractor/README.md

 ## TO DO

-- Recommended Posts
+- Can see the dashboard with all the details
-- search by hashtags
+- Can perform CRUD operation
-- show liked posts
+- Can navigate to different pages also

 ## Tech Stack